jesseloudon/jesseloudon.github.io/_posts/2021-03-21-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 Ok folks, that was a ton of code to process so congrats if you're still with me! :clap:

-> You can find the full Bicep example from above here: [deployifnotexists-policy-with-initiative-and-assignment](https://github.com/globalbao/bicep-policy-examples/tree/main/deployifnotexists-policy-with-initiative-and-assignment)
+> You can find more examples of Bicep usage w/ Azure Policies here: [github.com/globalbao/azure-policy-as-code](https://github.com/globalbao/azure-policy-as-code)

 ### Implementation/Testing Flow
 To deploy this example with Bicep ensure you have at least [azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?WT.mc_id=AZ-MVP-5004598) version 2.20.0 which comes with Bicep integration (nice!).
 I also recommend grabbing the [Bicep VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) to benefit from validation and intellisense for your .bicep files.